Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process.md

 ## Verify the customization you made

-We recommend that you create a test project and apply your customized inheritance process to it to verify the changes you've made.
+We recommend that you create a test project and apply your customized  inherited process to it to verify the changes you've made.

 0. Open the &hellip; context menu for the process you want to use and choose **New team project**.